juergenweb/FieldtypeOpeningHours/README.md

 ## What it does

-This module you enter various times per day by using a special designed UI.
+This module let you enter various times per day by using a special designed UI.
 You can add more times by clicking an add button.
 The new input will be created dynamically via JQuery.
 The status (open/closed) can be set via a toggle switch.